Last updated on May 22, 2026

 #2.
 Forge

-Forge is the first of our programs that lets you play against an opponent.
+Forge is one of the best of our programs with an actual playtest simulator.
 Its main drawback comes from being centered around playing against an AI.
 It has some support for playing against other Forge users, but the AI is centric to the game.

 We've reviewed the program inside and out, and have a full guide breaking down its features, how to set things up, and an example playtest!